s1monb/homelab/network-and-security/network-overview.md

 The home network is divided into two subnets: a private subnet and a guest subnet.
-The private subnet is used for personal devices, while the guest subnet is used for guests (du-uh).
+The private subnet is used for personal devices, while the guest subnet is used for guests (*duh*).
 The guest subnet is isolated from the private subnet as well as the homelab-network, but both subnets can access the internet.